hydraulic piston pump troubleshooting

-You know that feeling when you are troubleshooting a hydraulic piston pump, and it just seems like the pump is broken.
-You try to start it, but nothing happens as if it is completely dead.
-Is there something wrong with the pump?
-Can you fix it?
-What are your options if the pump is beyond repair?
+Have you ever been troubleshooting a hydraulic piston pump, and felt that it might be faulty?
+There is no reaction when you try to switch it on; as if the motor was dead.
+Is there anything wrong with the pump?
+Could we fix it?
+What can be done in case the pump cannot work again?
 This article will give you more information about how to troubleshoot and fix a hydraulic piston pump.

 Worn Nozzle